 This land?
 God gave this land to me.
 He. said seek and you shall find.
-Knock and the doors of the church shall be opened REFUSE TO LET YOU ENTER.
+Knock and WE CHRISTIANS HAVE THE RIGHT TO only two days in August instead of the pro-REFUSE TO LET YOU ENTER.
 Love thy neighbor as thyself.
-How can a man say that he loves God, whom he has not seen, and hate his brother, whom he

-gainst scarlet fever have been given but

-just how well they work is questionable.
+How can a man say that he loves God, whom he has not seen, and hate his brother, whom he gainst scarlet fever have been given but just how well they work is questionable.